How to Measure Your Body for Clothing

 How to Measure Your Waist For a Dress?

 When it comes to dresses, body measurement might get a bit confusing, especially when measuring the waist.
 To get the most accurate results, it is recommended to measure the narrowest part of the waist.
-If you struggle to find such a place - wrap the measurement tape around your waist and move it up and down.
+If you struggle to find such a place - wrap the measuring tape around your waist and move it up and down.

-Once you find the smallest measurement - that’s it!
+Once you find the smallest waist measurement - that’s it!
 After that, simply double this number to get the full measurement of your waist.

-How to measure for men's clothing
+How to Measure for Men's Clothing

 When measuring yourself for a piece of men’s clothing, the most important measurements are: